Almamy Touré: Eintracht Frankfurt

-On 31 January 2019, Touré joined Eintracht Frankfurt on a four-and-a-half year deal.
+On 31 January 2019, Touré joined Eintracht Frankfurt on a four-and-a-half-year deal.
+Toure struggled with injuries during the 2022–23 season, making just five starts.
+At the end of the 2023 season, Toure departed Eintracht Frankfurt and became a free agent.

+1. FC Kaiserslautern

+On 15 November 2023, Touré joined 1.
+FC Kaiserslautern on a contract until the end of the season.

 International career

-Though Touré did not possess a French passport until 2018, he received one to represent the France under-21 national team instead of Mali.
+Though Touré did not possess French nationality until 2018, when he obtained it and appeared for the France under-21 national team.
 Touré switched his international allegiance back to Mali in 2022, when he was called up for their 2022 FIFA World Cup qualifying matches against Tunisia.